david-ca6/100-days-of-code/log.md

 ### Day 67: Aug 12 2022
 **Today's Progress**
-Today I'm learning rust buy following a tutorial
+Today I'm learning rust by following a tutorial
 **Thoughts**
 **Link(s) to work**
 **Link(s) to reference used**

 ### Day 68: Aug 13 2022
 **Today's Progress**
-Today I
+Today I'm learning rust by following a tutorial
 **Thoughts**
 **Link(s) to work**
 **Link(s) to reference used**